xAlpharax/daily_planner/README.md

 TODO done:
-make title (and later other things:  data scadentă nu poate fi în trecut) obligatory to input / not leave empty -- DONE
+make title (and later other things:  data scadentă nu poate fi în trecut) obligatory to input / not leave empty -- DONE Sent form data to cloud firestore -- DONE

 TODO not done:
+READ from firestore
 add / edit tasks from the form info into the homescreen/dashboard

 sync them with firebase firestore when online